ryan-powers-va/myRepo/ratings-initiative-brief.md

 > How does this initiative help further OCTO-DE's mission and goals?

 Enabling ratings capabilities on the VA chatbot directly furthers OCTO-DE's mission - delivering high quality digital experiences to veterans and their families - and strategic goals, particularly that 1) logged-in users can easily track applications, claims and appeals online and 2) Veterans and their families can trust the security, accuracy and relevance of VA digital services.
-The chatbot responding to some claims-related topics and not others ultimately harms user's confidence in the bot over the long term.

 <!--
 ## Desired User Outcomes